sophistic/quackquack/README.md

 - **System Prompt**: Uses the selected agent's AI-generated system prompt
 - **Visual Indicator**: "Agent: [Name]" label with green indicator and ✨ if AI-enhanced
 - **Use Case**: Specialized assistance with defined personality and expertise

+### Conversation Management

+#### Automatic Conversation Clearing
+- **Agent Switching**: Conversation history is automatically cleared when switching between agents
+- **Mode Switching**: History is cleared when switching between "No Agent" and any agent
+- **Visual Feedback**: Temporary notification shows when conversation is cleared due to agent change
+- **Rationale**: Each agent has different system prompts and contexts, so mixing conversations would be confusing

 ### AI Provider Integration